 This event was no exception.
 We made a special playlist, mostly with mantras and meditation music to calm me down and remind me about the magical part of this process.

-A little gift for midwives
+a) A little gift for midwives

 I prepared around thirteen small gift bags for the midwives.
 I’ve counted two shifts or four midwives plus some extra just in case.

-I’ve thought about something symbolic, small chocolate, a sachet of tea with a positive message, passion fruit, something salty to bright up their day.
+I’ve thought about something symbolic, small chocolate, a sachet of tea with a positive message, passion fruit, something salty to brighten up their day.
 Seeing their contentment and delight brought me a lot of joy.
 I think it is beautiful to have a sparkling moment in your job routine and someone to make you a nice gesture.
 I would definitely like it.

 If you consider taking your placenta home, you should take with you also a small container.
 If you don’t have an idea, you can find a medium-sized casserole.
-We considered that our baby’s home, which kept him safe for nine months, deserves a proper treatment, so we decided to take it home and bury it under a tree.
+We considered that our baby’s home, which kept him safe for nine months, deserves proper treatment, so we decided to take it home and bury it under a tree.

 A few days after the birth, we went to a plant store, bought a fig, and we drove to a place dear to us where we buried the placenta and planted the tree on top.

-But everyone is different, so also consider looking into your life and searching for the things that bring you joy, and you think they are helpful for you.
+But everyone is different, so also consider looking into your life and searching for the things that bring you joy, and you think are helpful for you.
 Personalise your experience the way you dream it.

 Wish you a smooth and magical experience, YOU CAN DO THIS.